 4) Treat every article as a mini-onboarding process.
 Start by explaining the feature in simple words.
 Then, use an example to show what the customer can do once she follows your instructions.
 This way, even if the setup process is elaborate, users will stick to it till the end.

 5) Bullets and tables are your best friends.
 Needless to say, formatting solution articles is extremely important.
 Clearly differentiate your titles and subtitles.
 Split different sections using a horizontal line.
-Bold action items in each step.
+Put action items in each step in bold.

-7) Nothing is “too obvious”.
-Do not leave out even the tiniest of details assuming that it’s obvious.
+7) Nothing is ‘too obvious.
+Don’t leave out even the tiniest of details assuming that it’s obvious.
 Use a table or create annotated screenshots when you want to explain many little things without making the article too long.

 8) Do not sell.
 Selling or upselling in support article is like selling in a support ticket (also bad).